⚡ 13 Fun Facts about Your IQ

 80% of IQ is genetic — scientists think the rest can be learned.

-Do you have any interesting or fun facts about IQ that we’ve missed?
-Share them with us in the comments section below!
+Do you know any fun facts about IQ?
+Share them in the comments below!